Earsuit/Earsuit.github.io/docs/_sources/blog/write_your_own_i2c_library.rst.txt

   ATmega328P I²C Module, taken from ATMEL 8-BIT MICROCONTROLLER WITH 4/8/16/32KBYTES IN-SYSTEM PROGRAMMABLE FLASH DATASHEET

-Figure 9 shows that the ATmega328P I²C Module contains a START/STOP control unit, an Arbitration detection unit, an Address Match unit, a Bit Rate Generator and an ACK unit.
+The above shows that the ATmega328P I²C Module contains a START/STOP control unit, an Arbitration detection unit, an Address Match unit, a Bit Rate Generator and an ACK unit.
 Therefore, we could "program towards registers".

 When an ATmega328P serves as a master, the SCL clock frequency can be computed by: